Gigaspaces/xap-openspaces/tools/maven/maven-openspaces-plugin/src/main/resources/pu-templates/basic/readme.txt

 entries.
 The take operation results in an "event" that will end up executing the "Processor" class.
 The Processor "processes" the Data object (by setting its processed flag to true) and returns it.
 The return value is automatically written back to the Space.
-The processor is the "SBA" part of the example, where it performs the take operation *only* on the Space member it created.
 The processor also comes with both a unit test and integration test that verifies its behavior.

 The feeder module, which is also a processing unit, connects to a Space remotely and writes unprocessed Data objects to the Space (resulting in events firing up within